To improve your experience Update your browser. Your browser is not supported.

 Since 1938, Alta Ski Area has shaped North American skiing culture.

-• Alta was home to the first chairlift in Utah—the fourth in North America
+• Alta was home to the first chairlift in Utah—the fifth in North America

 • Alta served as the birthplace of snow science and avalanche mitigation in North America